Natural Instincts: Why we override them and how to fix it.

-As a hypnotherapist I often try to help people get back in touch with their bodies and start to work with their instincts, find their instincts or even understand their instincts.
+As a hypnotherapist I often try to help people get back in touch with their bodies and start to work with their instincts.
+Find their instincts or even understand their instincts.
 I am slowly realising there is a huge difference between saying we’re following instincts and following instincts.
-I am personally engulfed in the parenting world right now.
-I claim to be part of the natural parenting community.
+Personally engulfed in the parenting world right now, I claim to be part of the natural parenting community.
 The ethos of natural parenting is almost as simple as following instincts.
 Except we are all reading, reading and reading to make sure we are following our instincts.
 Putting a baby to sleep alone is not following instincts, no other mammal does this.
 Laying a baby in a pram is not instinctual, cave men didn’t have prams you see!
-So many of our natural instincts have been well and truly lost, replaced by instincts derived from what our society dictates.
+So many of our natural instincts have been well and truly lost.
+Replaced by instincts derived from what our society dictates.

-Then there is science, instinct in every animal is, brought about by survival.
-We can think about this by using David Barash’s, question (to understand possible evolutionary roots of any behaviour) “Why is sugar sweet?”
-Not meaning sweet the way we instantly think but sweet, as in tasty, moreish.
-It is thought that we are attracted to sugar because of its content in ripe fruit.
+Science tells us that instinct in every animal is, brought about by survival.
+David Barash’s, question (to understand possible evolutionary roots of any behaviour) “Why is sugar sweet?” allows us to peruse this idea.
+It is thought that we feel an attraction to sugar because of its content in ripe fruit.
 Fruit is most nutritious when ripe and when ripe it is brimming with sugars.
 Our ancestors ate fruit for survival.
-Those who ate the most fruit would have been the strongest, most attractive and therefore most likely to have babies.
-Those with the taste for ripe fruit would have had a greater chance of survival, pass on the gene as they reproduced and the cycle would continue.
+Those who ate the most fruit would be the strongest and most attractive.
+Therefore most likely to have babies.
+Those with the taste for ripe fruit would have had a greater chance of survival, pass on the gene as they reproduced and continue the cycle.
 Of course today we have refined sugars.
-Our instinct is to eat sweet things but we are choosing the cake and sweets.
-Society and culture are confusing our instincts, or maybe they are just confusing us.
-We are still trying to follow instincts but getting it wrong.
-This becomes understandable when we think about the prefrontal cortex in our brain, the part that regulates our behaviour yet develops last and may not be fully developed until the age of 25.
-It’s development is therefore directly related to our life experiences, beliefs of those around us, how we are treated, what society dictates etc. This part of the brain will be regulating behaviour and therefore any natural instincts.
-As this part of the brain develops while we grow it is not surprising that some of us can feel so confused and occasionally act in ways that are so detrimental.
-With anything in life we can ask ourselves “How might behaving in that way have increased the chances of survival and reproduction for our ancestors?” if it wouldn’t have we can probably assume we are not working with our natural instincts.
+Our instinct is to eat sweet things but we choose the cake and sweets.
+Society and culture confuse our instincts, or maybe they just confuse us.
+We still try to follow instincts but get it wrong.